Marker Learning

 Marker helps school psychologists conduct faster, more accurate Learning Disability evaluations.
 Only 5% of students with a learning disability actually receive a diagnosis.
 Marker exists to close that gap.

 But faster evaluations don't start with better tools.
-They start with a workflow that fits how psychologists actually work — and the original product didn't.
+They start with a workflow that fits how psychologists actually work.
+The original product didn't.

 PROBLEM